 To bypass the blockage in the epididymis, the surgeon must connect the upper portion of the vas deferens to the correct area of the epididymis itself.
 This type of surgery is even more technically demanding, because the tubules that make up the epididymis are even smaller and thinner than the vas deferens.
 The success rate for this type of surgery, called a vasoepididymostomy, depends on several factors, including the experience of the surgeon and the location of the blockage.
 The closer to the top (or testicle) that the new connection is made, the less mature the sperm will be.
 Consequently the pregnancy rate will be lower.

-Download a fact sheet with commonly asked questions about vasectomy reversal above.
+Download a fact sheet with commonly asked questions about vasectomy reversal to the right.